SutonToch/faq-accordion-card/README.md

 ## Acknowledgments

-- An anonymous soul of the internet that gave me the idea to use <details> for the accordion.
+- An anonymous soul of the internet that gave me the idea to use the details-tag for the accordion.
 I can't for the life of me find the website again.
 Thank you, whoever you are o7.